hraberg/shen.clj/README.markdown

     yes | lein trampoline run -m shen.test

-* `value` should throw exception when accessing undeclared vars - need to split out the internal use.
+The benchmarks can be run via:

+    JAVA_OPTS="-Xss4m" lein run -m shen.benchmarks

 * Performance is not a goal for 0.1.0, but some tuning has been made to ease development.
-* Next step: [`benchmarks.shen`](https://github.com/hraberg/shen.clj/blob/master/shen/benchmarks/benchmarks.shen) running without errors.

-### 神 and define macros
+### 神, define, prolog? and defprolog macros

 Instead of using Shen's reader, you can embed Shen directly in Clojure using these macros.
 For simplicity, all Shen code lives and is evaluated in the `shen` namespace for now (this will likely change).